 What can I add this Candy Cane Vodka to?

 You can sip this vodka because it’s nice and sweet, but if you want to add it to a cocktail, I suggest adding it to the following…

-- Vanilla Hot Chocolate Martini (substitute the candy cane vodka for the regular vodka here)
+- Vanilla Hot Chocolate Martini.
+Use peppermint vodka instead of the regular vodka here.

-Now, let’s make some homemade infused vodka with CANDY CANES!
+Now, let’s make some Christmas-flavored homemade infused vodka!

 Adapted from Shutterbean.

 If the jar sits for a while, silt will gathering at the bottom of it.
 Shake the jar well to mix back in the candy cane pieces before pouring.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 203Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 8mgCarbohydrates: 18gFiber: 0gSugar: 12gProtein: 0g

 Nutrition facts are an estimate and not guaranteed to be accurate.